-Cornell is home to seven undergraduate colleges and schools that offer over 4,000 courses across 100 academic departments.
+Cornell is home to eight undergraduate colleges and schools that offer more than 4,000 courses across 100 academic departments.
 Our faculty, numbering more than 2,900 worldwide, includes Nobel laureates, Pulitzer Prize winners, and recognized leaders in their respective fields.

 Colleges and Schools